Skip to main content

 CompanyCityWorkersTypeDate

-Topping the list was McDnalds at its Calais facility, reporting 30 affected workers.
+The biggest impact was at McDnalds at its Calais facility, reporting 30 affected workers.
 East Coast Seafood Group followed with 30 workers.

 Trend & Outlook

-These figures highlight a easing in workforce disruptions across Maine, with filings falling below both recent and year-ago levels.
-The Retail sector warrants close attention heading into the next period.
+This data points to a easing in workforce disruptions across Maine, with filings falling below both recent and year-ago levels.
+The Accommodation & Food sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Maine.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Maine WARN notices, browse layoffs by state, or download the full dataset.